shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     );
 }
 ```
-This `SalesCondition` has his own `SalesConditionHandler` which looks as follow:
+This `SalesCondition` has its own `SalesConditionHandler` which looks as follow:
 ```php
 <?php